Skip to content

 Forgetting curve diagram showing retention dropping to 33 percent after 24 hours without review, with spaced reviews at 7 and 90 day intervals resetting the curve and keeping retention above 80 percent, based on Ebbinghaus 1885 and LearnClash SRS schedule The forgetting curve erases roughly two-thirds of new information within 24 hours.
 Spaced reviews reset the curve and stretch the gap before you forget again.

-The landmark number: Cepeda et al. (2008) tested over 1,350 people across gaps up to 3.5 months and final tests up to a year later.
-The optimal review gap scales to about 10 to 20% of your target retention window.
-Studying for a test next week?
-Review after 1 to 2 days.
-Want to keep the material for a year?
-First review at 3 to 4 weeks.
-No single fixed schedule works for everything.
+One number anchors the whole topic.
+Cepeda et al. (2008) tested over 1,350 people across gaps up to 3.5 months, with final tests up to a year out.
+The best review gap scales to roughly 10 to 20% of your target retention window.
+For a test next week, review after 1 to 2 days.
+To hold the material for a year, schedule the first review at 3 to 4 weeks.
+No single fixed schedule fits every goal.

-This is why the 3-5-7 method (and its sibling, the 1-3-5-7 rule) is a rough heuristic, not a law.
-Both recycle the spaced-repetition principle, but pick arbitrary gaps.
-If your target retention is an exam in 10 days, the 3-5-7 schedule works fine.
-If you want to remember the material for a semester, its gaps are too tight.
+That’s why the 3-5-7 method and its sibling the 1-3-5-7 rule are rough heuristics, not laws.
+Both borrow the spaced-repetition principle and then pin it to arbitrary day gaps.
+If your target is an exam 10 days out, the 3-5-7 schedule works fine.
+If you want to hold the material for a semester, those gaps are far too tight.

 Retention goalOptimal first reviewSecond reviewThird review